Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Introduction

-\jy{However, how to exploit scribbles annotation for camouflaged object detection is still under exploration.
-Although there exists scribble-based SOD methods SS~\cite{zhang2020weakly} and SCWSSOD~\cite{yu2021structure}, directly applying them is not appropriate for camouflaged object detection, since camouflaged objects are not salient.
-Figure \ref{fig:teaser2} shows that existing state-of-the-art scribble-based SOD methods fail in two common but challenging scenarios.
-The first row of Figure \ref{fig:teaser2} shows a scenario with ambiguous boundaries and a generally consistent background.
-Due to the consistent low-level features inside objects, SS and SCWSSOD experience difficulties recognizing the boundary and producing prediction maps with low confidence.
-The second row requires detectors to identify high-level semantic relations, as more than one object looks like the "camouflaged" foreground.
-In these scenarios, semantic information is needed to distinguish the real foreground and background parts (\textit{e.g., }flower stems and petals).
-Here, both SS and SCWSSOD mistakenly include the wrong objects in the foreground due to poor semantic information learning.}
+Nevertheless, how to exploit scribble annotations for COD is still under exploration.
+Directly applying existing scribble-based salient object detection (SOD) methods are not appropriate here since camouflaged objects are not salient.
+Figure \ref{fig:teaser2} shows that two state-of-the-art scribble-based SOD methods, SS~\cite{zhang2020weakly} and SCWSSOD~\cite{yu2021structure}, fail in two common scenarios.
+The first row of Figure \ref{fig:teaser2} shows an object with an ambiguous boundary in the generally consistent background.
+Due to the similar low-level features, both SS and SCWSSOD experience difficulties recognizing the boundaries.
+The second row requires detectors to identify semantic relations of objects (\textit{e.g.,} flower stems and petals), as more than one object looks like the ``camouflaged'' foreground.
+Here, both SS and SCWSSOD mistakenly include \ryn{other objects as the foreground,} due to poor semantic information learning.